 Acid-free archival grade paper should be used for long-term storage and preservation of paper records.
 Archived journals should be stored in a controlled environment, protected from high temperature, high humidity, light, water, contamination, pets, and pests, following best practices for paper records used by archives and museums.

 The notary journal should be kept secure at all times.
+It may be kept in a fireproof, waterproof safe.
 Some states require that notary journals must be delivered to the state notary regulator when the notary’s career is over.
 Before turning in your journal, make a copy to keep for your records, in case a question arises.

 Colorado Notary Journal Requirements

-Colorado notary law CRS 12-55-111 requires the follow information to be recorded in the notary journal, at the time of notarization:
+Colorado notary law CRS 12-55-111 requires the following information to be recorded in the notary journal, at the time of notarization:

 date of notarial act